YuryStrozhevsky/jsutils/README.md

 # DISCLAIMER

-This is the "autor's version" of [**pvutils**](https://github.com/PeculiarVentures/pvutils.git).
+This is the "author's version" of [**pvutils**](https://github.com/PeculiarVentures/pvutils.git).
 I made the `pvutils` by myself only and now, when I do not have contract with PeculiarVentures, I decided to make my own versions of all the libraries I made for them.
 This library could be NOT COMPATIBLE with initial library and have additional features.